 We offer week long chalet style holidays on an all-inclusive basis for meals and drinks.
-Long weekend breaks on an all-inclusive basis for meals and drinks are also available, starting from £85 per person per night.
+Long weekend breaks on an all-inclusive basis for meals and drinks are also available, starting from 85 euros per person per night.
 We can provide airport pick-up on request and offer free daily transfers to the ski area chosen for each days skiing (except for Andorra where a small fuel subsidy will be charged).

-Over 8 years to under 12 years - 20% discount of holiday price
+Under 12 years - 20% discount of holiday price

 Cross Country Skiing 6 day pass adult 40,00€, child 25,00€